 If the proposed activity does not meet the first-tier allowances, an SOI-qualified architectural historian/archaeologist, as appropriate, will further evaluate whether it is already NRHP-listed or is potentially eligible for listing as a NRHP property at the individual level.
-If not, and all project activities comply with the second-tier allowances in the PA, these shall be identified on the SSC and the architectural review shall be completed by the SOI-qualified architectural historian/archaeologist, as appropriate.
-If the activities do not conform to the second-tier allowances in the PA, a South Carolina Section 106 Project Review Form will be completed and submitted to the SC SHPO for their review and response, within the designated review period.
-All agency correspondence will be placed into the ERR and any required mitigation measures will be entered onto the SSC.
+If negative, and all project activities comply with the second-tier allowances in the PA, these shall be identified on the SSC and the architectural review shall be completed by the SOI-qualified architectural historian/archaeologist, as appropriate.

-If that review indicates that the building is NRHP-listed or potentially individually NRHP-eligible, is located within any designated historic district (local, NRHP-eligible, or NRHP-listed) or the pre-storm residence is of historic-age and project activities do not meet PA allowances, then a memorandum or letter report South Carolina Section 106 Project Review Form with appropriate photographs and maps will be prepared by the SOl-qualified architectural historian/archaeologist.
-This document will also identify whether the proposed program activity will result in a Section 106 determination of "No Adverse Effect" or "Adverse Effect" to the district, including contributing buildings within the viewshed of the proposed activity.
-When needed, the form will include recommendations conditions for No Adverse Effect determinations or proposed mitigation measures for findings of "Adverse Effect".
-The report form will then be submitted to the SC SHPO to review and concur or object to the finding. for their review and response, within the designated review period.
-All agency correspondence will be placed into the ERR and any required mitigation measures will be entered onto the SSC.
+If that review indicates that the building is NRHP-listed or potentially individually NRHP-eligible, is located within any designated historic district (local, NRHP-eligible, or NRHP-listed) or the pre-storm residence is of historic-age and project activities do not meet PA allowances, then a memorandum or letter report with appropriate photographs and maps will be prepared by the architectural historian.
+This document will also identify whether the proposed program activity will result in a Section 106 determination of "No Adverse Effect" or "Adverse Effect".
+The report will then be submitted to the SC SHPO to review and concur or object to the finding.